StackExchange/StackExchange.Metrics/docs/MetricGroup.md

                                 result => new RequestCounter(result)); // factory

 // MetricGroup.Add() creates a metric if it does not already exist, and returns that metric.
-// Best-practice is to call Add() as close to application-startup as possible to avoid
+// Best-practice is to call Add() as close to application-startup as possible requestCounter.Add(Result.Success);
-// "Unknown" Bosun alerts.
-requestCounter.Add(Result.Success);
 requestCounter.Add(Result.Error);